Actalent Software Engineer Salary in Greater Montreal | CA$71.4K-CA$106K+ | Levels.fyi

 The median Software Engineer compensation in Greater Montreal package at Actalent totals CA$106K per year.
-View the base salary, stock, and bonus breakdowns for Actalent's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Actalent's total compensation packages.
 Last updated: 9/30/2025

 Company